yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-enrollment-android.md

 * Identifying the person enrolling the payment method
 * Enabling saved payment method functionality
 * Tracking enrollment history
-* Store the customer ID securely; you'll need it for the next step.
+* Store the customer ID securely for the next step.

 ## Step 2: Create a customer session

-Create a new `customer_session` using the [Create Customer Session](ref:create-customer-session) endpoint.
+Create a new `customer_session` using the [Create Customer Session](ref:create-customer-session) endpoint:

 **Prerequisites:**